Missing 32-Year-Old Emily Goodwin Found Deceased in Columbia - NewsBreak

 Any person with additional information that may assist in this or any other investigation is encouraged to contact Columbia Police Department Dispatch (24 hours) at 931-388-2727, Maury County Crime stoppers at 931-381-4900, or Columbia Police SAFE Tip Email to SafeTips@ColumbiaTN.Com

-The post Missing 32-Year-Old Emily Goodwin Found Deceased in Columbia appeared first on Sumner County Source .
+The post Missing 32-Year-Old Emily Goodwin Found Deceased in Columbia appeared first on Cheatham County Source .